 6.1.
 Was a specialist study conducted?
 YES NO 6.2.
 Provide the name and/or company who conducted the specialist study.
-A Heri A Heritage Impact Assessment was carried out by Dr Lita Webley, 2005.
-6.3.
-Explain how areas that contain sensitive heritage resources have influenced the proposed development.
+A Her ritage Impact Assessment was carried out by Dr Lita Webley, 2005.
+A pale eontology desktop study has been carried out by Dr JF Durand (2024) 6.3.
+Explain how areas that contain sensitive heritage resources have influenced the e proposed devel opment.
 The old building will not be demolished but incorporated into the planned development.
+Due to the improbability of making a significant fossil find during development and uneven distribution of trace fossils, the significance of development are possibility of finding fossils at the study site when unwedevelopment.
+The Chance Palaeontological Finds Procedure should be that a significant fossil discovery is made during construction (include ment in the sto eathered rock is se followed in t udy area is LOW. s exposed during